 The benefits of supporting the bodies collagen production go beyond the desire to have youthful looking skin, as collagen is also imporant for healthy bones, joints, hair and nails.

 So how can we protect and support our bodies collagen production as we age?
-Along with wearing a good SPF, eating a healthy balenced diet that includes good quality protien and an abundance of fresh fruits and vegetables, we can also take collagen supplements if we wish to do so.
+Wearing a good SPF, avoiding too much alchohol and refined sugar is a good place to start.
+Eating a healthy balanced diet that includes good quality protien and an abundance of fresh fruits and vegetables is also important.
+And, we can also take collagen supplements if we wish to do so.

 However, collagen supplements are derived from animal sources, which may not be suitable for everyone, especially for those who follow a strict vegan diet.
 That’s where plant-based collagen alternatives come in.